The name of this Association shall be EUROPEAN ASSOCIATION FOR BEHAVIOUR ANALYSIS (EABA), hereafter referred to as ‘the Association’.

 All full members of EABA have voting rights.
 Each full member shall be entitled to one vote on all matters brought before the Association.
 There shall be no proxy voting.
 The voting status of other members as it applies to particular issues may be decided by the Board of Directors.
 Voting is organised by the EABA Secretary and is conducted either by show of hands (for a public meeting) or electronically (via the EABA website or any other web-based application that the EABA Board agree to use).

-The governing body of EABA shall consist of a Board of Directors comprised of a President, Secretary, Treasurer, Basic Science and an Applied Science representative and a non-voting affiliate, student or NMO representative.
-The President, Secretary, Treasurer, Basic Science and Applied Science representatives shall constitute the voting members of the Board of Directors.
+The governing body of EABA shall consist of a Board of Directors comprised of a President, Secretary, Treasurer, Basic Science, and an Applied Science representative and a non-voting affiliate or student.
+The President, Secretary, Treasurer, Basic Science, and Applied Science representatives shall constitute the voting members of the Board of Directors.

 Each shall perform the usual duties of the respective office and specific duties provided elsewhere in these by-laws or as assigned by the Board of Directors.

-In the event of the President's resignation, lengthy absence or incapacity, the Board of Directors may, by a two-thirds vote, decide to hold an election for a new President before the normal voting cycle.
+In the event of the resignation of a member of the Board of Directors, lengthy absence or incapacity, the Board of Directors may, by a two-thirds vote, decide to:

 The Board of Directors shall have general supervision of the affairs of the Association, performing the duties and abiding by the limitations specified in these by-laws.
 Actions of the Board of Directors that affect Association policy are subject to approval by a majority vote of the full members either voting at the bi-annual meeting, or by a special electronic ballot as decided by the Board of Directors.
 A request for an electronic ballot of the membership of the association may be initiated either by the Board of Directors or by five percent (5%) of members within at least 5 different countries.
 Results of the electronic ballot that reports votes of over 50% of all voting members constitutes the final decision for the Association with regard to that matter.